Public ArtsCamp registration opens February 11th at 9 AM.

 sign up in advance for their slices.

-Summer Youth Workshop Lunch: Participants in these programs are permitted to leave the classroom in pairs to
+Summer Youth Workshop Lunch: Participants in these programs are permitted to leave the classroom to

 purchase lunch from vendors located inside the strip mall property, such as Amante Pizza and Rise.
 For safety and time